-As an employer, payroll tax is as unavoidable as any others imposed on you by the government.
-While taxes are beneficial to society in general, it doesn’t have to be a burdensome task for actual taxpayers, and payroll tax is no exception.
-Here’s a quick and easy guide on the basics of payroll tax.
+As an employer, payroll tax is as inevitable as any others imposed by the government.
+While taxes are beneficial, it doesn’t have to be a complicated process.
+Here’s a quick and easy guide in settling state payroll tax.

 What is Payroll Tax?